SHA-2048/rarity-manifested-tools/README.md

+> :warning: This repository is deprecated
+> All functionality is now ported onto https://github.com/vfat-tools/adventure-party,
+> where you can use more efficient implementation using an aggregator smart contract

 # Rarity Manifested Tools

 The current repo contains tooling for automating the following activities, on a given list of sommoners: